kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/temp.md

 ## Starting at the beginning

-I first thought I would skirt around the formal sets of numbers, and concepts like commutativity and associativity, and keep this blog very informal.
-But I found that each time I tried that approach, I would have to furtively sneak in a paragraph here or a footnote there as explanation of these ideas.
+At first, I thought I would skirt around the formal sets of numbers, and concepts like commutativity and associativity, and keep this blog very informal.
+But I found that each time I tried that approach, I would have to furtively sneak in a paragraph here, or a footnote there, as explanation of these ideas.
 In the end, I decided to start at the beginning, and work my way through the natural numbers, the integers, the rationals, etc., and [broach](https://www.thefreedictionary.com/broach) ideas like commutativity and associativity.

 ## Counting